Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Fault Volume Model

 \subsection{Numerical Implementation}

 We implement the fault volume model using a quasi-dynamic boundary integral method with spatial convolution accelerated using hierarchical matrices.
+To assess the sensitivity of our fault volume model to various parameters, we conducted multiple simulations exploring different fracture orientations and frictional parameters of off-fault fractures.
+To ensure robustness of our results, each off-fault orientation was subjected to five different statistical samplings, guaranteeing a comprehensive understanding of the system's behavior across various geometries.
+Furthermore, we repeated the entire analysis, initially with an $a/b$ ratio of 0.5 for the off-fault fractures, and subsequently with a new $a/b$ ratio of 0.4, while maintaining homogeneous, rate-weakening friction conditions.
+In total, we tested 40 different configurations with various combinations of off-fault fracture orientations and frictional parameters.

-We account for the full elastic interaction between all faults in the system, including the main fault and all off-fault fractures, To ensure numerical accuracy, we discretize each of the faults such that at least 5 grid points are within the cohesive zone of each fault.
-This results in about 30000-50000 unknowns in the system per simulation.
+We account for the full elastic interaction between all faults in the system, including the main fault and all off-fault fractures.
+To ensure numerical accuracy, we discretize each of the faults such that at least 5 grid points are within the cohesive zone of each fault.
+This results in about 30000–50000 unknowns in the system per simulation.
 Each of the simulations is run until we produce between 8 and 10 major earthquakes on the main fault, which corresponds to between 2 and 4 million adaptive time steps.
-More details on the numerical implementation can be found in \ref{QDBIEMmodel}.
+More details on the numerical implementation can be found in Supporting Information.